natj/guide-to-configuring-arch-on-lenovo-carbon-x1-gen7/README.md

 Change tags and screen as necessary.

+## openssh

+Default ssh app from the public `openssh` package does not support kerberos tickets that need gssapi key exchange support.
+Instead, one needs to manually install `openssh-gssapi` from the AUR.

 ## misc apps that work well in browser:

 Many apps work well in browser (some in `firefox`, some in `chromium`).